josch/img2pdf/README.md

  2. not be small because using wasteful flate encoding of raw pixel data
  3. not be fast because input data gets re-encoded

-Another advantage of not having to re-encode the input in most common situations is, that img2pdf is able to handle much larger input than other software.
+Another advantage of not having to re-encode the input (in most common situations) is, that img2pdf is able to handle much larger input than other software, because the raw pixel data never has to be loaded into memory.

 The following table shows how img2pdf handles different input depending on the input file format and image color space.